 |Opinionation||Flexible Opinionation.||Considerably less opinionated.||The high degree of opinionation.|

 Low cost of the first UI version

 As above infographic says that the relative interest of angular JS is 90 in terms of Google Which is a way to high compared to Backbone.Js and Ember.
 Github, Stackoverflow, Youtube, Third Party module and Chrome profiles of Angular Js is very strong.

-We are recently taking a survey from different programmers who are available in google plus social media.
+We are recently taking a survey from different programmers who are available on google plus social media.
 We did a survey for Angularjs, Backbone.js, ember, react.
-You can see most popular js frameworks for 2018.
+You can see the most popular js frameworks for 2020.

-Some tweets from twitter for most popular js framework list 2018:
+Some tweets from Twitter for most popular js framework list 2020:

 — Rafal Wesolowski (@WesolowskiRafal) June 25, 2015